kaazoo/DrQueueIPython/README_IPYTHON.txt

 Design changes:

-* Master becomes ipcontroller
+* Master becomes IPController
-* Slave becomes ipengine
+* Slave becomes IPEngine
-* Clients can use the IPython.parallel.Client class to talk to ipcontroller
+* Clients can use the IPython.parallel.Client class to talk to IPController
 * No compiling needed anymore.
 Just Python code.
 * IPython becomes a dependency.
 * SQLite or MongoDB can be used for job/task information storage.
 * There is no direct access to frame information anymore.
 Jobs can be devided into tasks.
 Depending on the blocksize, one task can consist of one or more frames.
+* High water mark (HWM) can be set for IPEngines in order to always keep some tasks for late joining engines.

 Current problems: